fabbox/ArchWiki-Viewer/README.md

 This application saves the pages you have requested thanks to this application on https://wiki.archlinux.org in an indexedDB.
 It also records the url, the download date and the "timestamp" of each page.
-This 4 data enables to provide you an offline accessibility and an up to date content.
+This 4 data enable to provide you an offline accessibility and an up to date content.
 You can disable the use of this caching feature in the setting menu of the application and clear your cached data as well.
 You can see all the cached pages by pushing the "star" icon (if the cache is